-With so many areas of our lives going digital, data-oriented operations and technologies are increasingly important.
-As such, career opportunities in any of these fields is strong.
-From general IT to data analytics, data-oriented jobs will be available and lucrative in the years ahead—and trained professionals will have an easier time than most identifying new opportunities and experiencing career growth.
+With so many areas of our lives going digital, data-oriented operations and technologies are claiming ever-growing segments of the employment market.
+From general IT to data analytics, data-oriented jobs should be available and lucrative in the years ahead, especially for those with advanced training.

-Of course, these data-based industries all rely on digital information that is constantly collected, extracted, processed, and moved.
-And each time that information undergoes a collection, extraction, processing, or move, it becomes more fragmented—making it more prone to errors and inaccuracies.
+These data-based industries rely on digital information that is constantly collected, extracted, processed, and moved.
+Each time that information undergoes a collection, extraction, processing, or move, it becomes more fragmented—making it more prone to errors and inaccuracies.

 Error-ridden data means big problems for businesses.
 In fact, 89 percent of C-level executives agree that inaccurate data undermines their ability to provide excellent customer experiences.
 Beyond that, it can disrupt operations and other processes.

 Queue the data migration specialist, a particular subset of IT or information technology expert.
-These professionals are directly responsible for the movement of data across platforms, channels, and even entire networks.
+These professionals manage the movement of data across platforms, channels, and even entire networks.

-While already in high demand, the job market for data migration experts will continue to grow as more companies change to digital and data-based platforms.
-A career in data migration offers ample opportunities for anyone looking to get involved in modern IT—but what does it take to break in?
+The job market for data migration experts should continue to grow as more companies change to digital and data-based platforms.
+A career in data migration offers ample opportunities for anyone looking to get involved in modern IT.
+What does it take to break in?

 The process of migrating data from an old application to a new one—or to an entirely different platform—is handled by a team of data migration specialists.
 Data migration specialists plan, implement, and manage varying forms of data for organizations —particularly streams moving between disparate systems.